Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Experimental Setup

 \subsection{Dataset}

 We benchmarked \ourframework on the development set of \spider{} \cite{yu-etal-2018-spider}, an English text-to-SQL dataset with 1034 utterance-SQL pairs distributed under the CC BY-SA 4.0 License.
-The \spider{} development set is divided into 20 \emph{domains}, where each domain uses the same database schema $c$ and has a collection of utterance-SQL $(u, s)$ pairs and a sample database.
-To make evaluation less noisy, we fix the sample database to conform to the database schema $c$ and update the test suite correspondingly (see \cref{app:fixingspiderdb}).
+The development set is divided into 20 \emph{domains}, each with a distinct database schema $c$, a collection of utterance-SQL $(u, s)$ pairs, and a sample database.
+We split the 1034 $(u,s)$ pairs equally into a \emph{validation split} and an \emph{evaluation split}.
+We used the validation split to tune our annotator interface (\cref{sec:HCI}), develop our fuzz-then-drop algorithm (\cref{sec:algo}), and prompt Codex (\cref{sec:prior}) to create a seed parser.
+We used the evaluation split to evaluate \ourframework with simulated annotators (\cref{sec:simulation}), and from these drew a random subset of 240 utterances balanced across domains to conduct our human evaluation (\cref{sec:HCI}).

-We used half of the 1034 $(u,s)$ pairs (the \emph{validation split}) to manually develop our annotator interface (\cref{sec:HCI}) and our fuzz-then-drop algorithm (\cref{sec:algo}).
-The validation split was also used to prompt Codex (\cref{sec:prior}).
-We used the remaining half (the \emph{evaluation split}) to evaluate our system with simulated annotators (\cref{sec:simulation}), and from these drew a random subset of 240 utterances\footnote{Balanced across domains as much as possible.} to evaluate our system with actual human annotators (\cref{sec:HCI}).
-To make the latter evaluation less noisy, we corrected errors in 61 out of these 240 SQL annotations (\cref{sec:updated-ann}).
-We also identified and fixed several issues with the \spider{} database schema and content (see \cref{app:fix-spider}).
-The corresponding author of the \spider{} dataset endorses our corrections and database updates (T. Yu, p.c.).
-We will release our dataset split and corrected annotations for reproducibility.
+To make our evaluation more reliable, we 1) corrected the sample database to conform to the schema $c$ and updated the test suite correspondingly (\cref{app:fix-spider}), and 2) established a new gold standard by correcting errors in 61 out of these 240 SQL annotations (\cref{sec:expert-ann}).
+The corresponding author of \spider{} endorses our corrections (T. Yu, p.c.).